The Editorial Panel

 Anthony is an analyst at Centre for Cities.
 He is previous winner of the Thinkhouse Early Career Researcher's Prize

 Sarah is a Policy & External Affairs Manager at Community Housing Cymru, the membership body for housing associations in Wales, and leads on CHC’s health and social care work.
-Sarah is a trustee for Chwarae Teg, a charity working for gender equality in Wales.

 Dr Helen Taylor is a Senior Lecturer in Housing Studies at Cardiff Metropolitan University and Chair of the Housing Studies Association.
 Her research focusses on homelessness and normative housing scholarship.
 She is on the board of Cymorth Cymru and the editorial board of Welsh Housing Quarterly.